 Suggest they team with an aggressive closer.

-This is not to build their self esteem (they have plenty of that – at least when they first start out!)
-It’s to help you evaluate their overall knowledge, and general responses to specific situations.
+This is not to build their self-esteem (they have plenty of that – at least when they first start!)
+It’s to help you evaluate their overall knowledge and general responses to specific situations.
 Be tough on them.
-If they seem to be relying on their charm to ease tensions or simply backing away, teach them how to stand firm, counter an argument, renegotiate a deal and not fall for sob stories.
-Let them know the only way to consistently drive sales is to press hard for results.
+If they seem to be relying on their charm to ease tensions or simply backing away, teach them how to stand firm, counter an argument, renegotiate a deal, and not fall for sob stories.
+Let them know the only way to drive sales consistently is to press hard for results.

 Instruct them to clinch deals now – not later.

 While Networkers are typically quick-paced and antsy, they also let others dictate to them.
 So, when a prospect wants more time or insists on scheduling another appointment, “down the road,” a Networker will usually oblige.
 You know that if a potential buyer walks away, there’s a good chance he or she will never come back; pound this into your Networker trainees’ heads.

 Get to know all your trainees as individuals.
 Learn everything you can about their unique personalities, and key into clues that will lead you to an accurate assessment of who they really are.
 Once you understand them and learn how to bring out their best, your fledging sales pros will be far better prepared to compete and score wins.